mirage335-gizmos/flightDeck/README.md

 # Design

+WARNING: Units are mixed.
+Some sketches and other dimensions use inches, some use metric.
+This is due to the combination of commodity lumber de-facto standards with designs for metric components.

 Chair is illustrated only roughly.
 Seat length includes leg extension fully extended.

 Bolt hole positions for chair and such are NOT modeled in CAD.
 Only important landmarks are modeled.